 Or so I thought.

-It’s been three years now since I’ve had that painful longing for a dream I was actively suppressing.
-Since 2013, we’ve lived abroad, backpacked the globe, and have spent the last year and a half living nomadically with no fixed home.
-In other words, we’ve taken a complete 180 from our previous life.
+It's been five years now since I've had that longing for a dream I was actively suppressing.
+Since 2013, we've lived abroad, backpacked the globe, and have spent two years living nomadically with no fixed home.
+In other words, we've taken a complete 180 from our previous life.

-While our current lifestyle of indefinite wanderings seems dream-like, our life of travel actually has rather humble beginnings.
-I like to emphasize that, as I’m passionate to make it clear that you don’t need to come from money to travel.
+While our nomadic lifestyle seems dream-like, our life of travel actually has rather humble beginnings.
+I like to emphasize that, as I'm passionate to make it clear that you don't need to come from money to travel.
 No one handed us an inheritance, a cheque, or a dime to fund our lives.
 The one and only thing that made travel happen, was us.

 This is our story of how we created a life of travel.